federicopepedev/zora/README.md

 ## About Zora

-Zora is an open source Content Management System based on the Laravel PHP Framework.
+Zora is an open source Content Management System based on Laravel.

 ## Installation